 The nets are so fine that you won't be able to tell they're there, even in daylight – so all you'll notice is the gentle shine of the LED bulbs come evening.

-One of the key purposes of garden lighting is to help zone your plot, highlighting key areas like living/dining spaces.
+One of the key purposes of garden lighting ideas is to help zone your plot, highlighting key areas like living or dining spaces.

 If you love eating and hosting outdoors, thinking carefully about your dining lighting scheme is important.
 You want to create atmosphere while also providing enough light for people to see the delicious spread you've cooked up.

-We like this idea of having string lights wrapped around a simple metal bar to create a centrepiece for your outdoor dining ideas.
+We like this idea of having string lights wrapped around a simple metal bar to create a centerpiece for your outdoor dining ideas.
 It's simple, yet so effective.

-8. …or up the cosy factor in an outdoor living room
+27. Up the cozy factor in an outdoor living room

 Atmosphere is as important outdoors as it is in your house.
-So, make sure you're planning the lighting scheme for your outdoor living area with cosiness in mind.
+So, make sure you're planning the lighting scheme for your outdoor living area with coziness in mind.

 Use lights, lanterns or candles to create a warm glow that provides a soft light, similar to that of gently flickering candles.
-We love how this setup uses festoon string lights for simple style.
+We love how this set-up uses festoon string lights for a simple style.

-Perhaps one of the easiest types of outdoor lighting to get hold of – and to style – festoon lights are a popular choice for gardens.
+Perhaps one of the easiest outdoor lighting ideas to get hold of – and to style – festoon lights are a popular choice for gardens.

-They can be hung up over an outdoor seating area or strung along a fence to provide lighting all the way around the garden.
+They can be hung up over an outdoor seating area or strung along garden fence ideas to provide lighting all the way around the garden.
 Plus, their minimal, slightly bohemian-inspired style goes with any space, whether yours is a traditional garden or an industrial-style landscape.

-10. Light up fences or walls with wall lanterns
+29. Light up fences or walls with lanterns

 The glow of wall lanterns gives a warm welcome when they're hung outside a front door, but you can get the same good feeling by using them at the back of the house too.

-Try framing your back door with them, or attach them to a freshly painted fence – we love this Dusky Gem shade from Cuprinol – to show off your handiwork.
+Try framing your back door with them, or attach them to a freshly painted fence to show off your handiwork.